 The goal of the Week of Integrity is to raise awareness on the importance of integrity.
 The initiative makes people aware of the concept of integrity and promotes the importance of integrity in the workplace and the boardroom, in the private and the public sector, and in educational and civil society institutions.
 The Week mobilizes parties with varying backgrounds to join forces and increase their impact.
 It sparks the debate about what integrity means for organizations and individuals in practice.
 What can we expect from civil servants and administrators when it comes to integrity and policy-making?
 What is the responsibility of politicians?
 What are the steps companies and their employees can take when promoting ethical and sustainable business?
 Altogether, the concept provides for a unique multi-stakeholder model to promote collaboration and constructive dialogue.

 The Week of Integrity takes place each year, from 1 until 9 December, prior to the UN Anti-Corruption Day.
 In some countries, partners may chose different dates, depending on the local situation.
 Please take a look at the Network page at this site to learn more.

 The International Closing conference of the Week of Integrity is being held in the Peace Palace, The Hague (the Netherlands).
 For more information on past and future conferences, visit the Conference page of this site.

 Week of Integrity Foundation

-In 2020, The Week of Integrity Foundation was created to serve as a vessel for the growing initiative.
+The Week of Integrity Foundation is responsible for the organization of the Week of Integrity and serves as a vessel for the growing initiative.
 Since its inception, the Week of Integrity has grown significantly with other countries taking up the concept.
-Therefore the initiator (ICC Netherlands) decided to create a foundation to uphold the multi-stakeholder initiative and foster it so that it can continue to grow.
+To uphold the multi-stakeholder aspect and enable further expansion, the initiator (ICC Netherlands) decided to create a foundation.
+Its objective is to promote business integrity in the broadest sense, in the Netherlands as well as abroad.